 The IXrouter is standardly equipped with an advanced firewall to solve this issue.
 It has five ethernet ports, one WAN and four LAN.
 You can connect the WAN to your company network for internet access.
 The LAN ports can be used to connect your IXrouter to one or multiple robots, creating a small robot network.
 An advanced firewall separates these two networks from each other to guarantee a secure environment.

 Cloud connecting your Universal Robot: what are the benefits?

 The IXON solution offers many tools for remote control and management.
 The IXrouter, an IoT gateway, is seamlessly integrated with the IXON Cloud and automatically sets up a secure connection to the cloud.
-Accessing your robot via the cloud has been made easy using VPN or VNC technology.
+Accessing your robot via the cloud has been made easy using industrial remote access (VPN) or VNC technology.

 To make it even easier for you to remotely access your robot, IXON has developed a URcap called the IXON Connector.
 Universal Robots does not have built-in VNC servers, so this plugin makes it possible to easily install and configure a VNC server on your robot.
 With a VNC server you can view and control the teach pendant screen.
 This functionality is integrated into the IXON Cloud, which means that you can view it directly from your browser or mobile app.
 An easy, no-code solution that complies with the highest security standards.

 But the IXON Cloud provides even more Industrial IoT opportunities.
 Gain insight into the robot’s data using Cloud Logging or receive notifications about important events with Cloud Notify.
 Data reports give insights into joint status, robot status, temperatures of various components, etc. Set up a trigger which sends you a notification if the robot’s status has changed from running to emergency_stopped, or if the controller’s temperature has skyrocketed.